 Although the Board is developing key strategies targeting each state and across the country, it is necessary for providers to literally begin laying the ground work at the local level.

 As we saw in Wisconsin in 2012 when Logisticare crawled out of the state before the term of their contract or in California in 2016 when we blocked MTM, great things can happen when providers unite and support our collective industry.
 In response to the overwhelming number of emails we continue to receive from providers across the country, the UMTPG is initiating a collection of key providers who we believe can serve as key assets in moving such revolutionary change forward.

 If you are a new or existing provider and you share in the vision of overhauling the antiquated Medicaid broker system and replacing it with a more efficient model that increases rates of reimbursement to providers, CLICK HERE to share your confidential information.

 Note, your information WILL remain confidential.
 Only the UMTPG and limited members of the Board will have access to your information.
 Your information absolutely will NOT be shared with other providers or with a broker of any kind.

 Your information will be used to help the Board further scale our national plan to overhaul the Medicaid broker system.
-In time, what happened in Wisconsin in 2012 will seem like only a skirmish!
+In time, what happened in Wisconsin and California will seem like only a skirmish!
 Therefore, ONLY if you are serious about contributing to and invoking change, CLICK HERE to share your information.
 Your information will be received, processed, and a member of our team will work to contact you in the near future with further information.

 With all certainty, the revolution has begun and things are definitely going to change.
 You can either be part of the change or a victim.
 If you wish to be proactive, invoke change, and improve your business, CLICK HERE.